shephertz/App42-Tic-Tac-Toe/README.md

 ```
               User user = userService.createUser(name, pswd, email);
 ```
-__Authenticate User:__ If you alredy regitered with App42 than authenticate .
+__Authenticate User:__ If you alredy registered with App42 than authentication is required .
  User Authenticatation has been done in in AsyncApp42ServiceApi.java

 ```